-Q: Down to which tier in your organization's supply chain are you totally confident you would be aware of, should one of the following events happen?
-(Not showing all answer options); n=300
+- I am not confident my organization would be aware of this event happening at any tier interos Q: Down to which tier in your organization's supply chain are you totally confident you would be aware of, should one of the following events happen?
+(Not showing all answer options); n=1,500 Confidential Interos Inc. All rights reserved. • . • • • • • • • • • • ÷ • 4 ÷ 141 ÷. • 3 6 ٠ 16 M I 14 • 148 • • • • • • ٠ • ٠ (1 1 ()) • • • • • ٠ • ٠ • 10 ٠ ۰ (ē ٠ 8 1 • • ۲ Č. • • ۲ Ĩ. • •

+Supply Chain Risk Practices Require Further Improvement 3
-Organizations are not evaluating supplier risk in a significant minority of relationships

-Identifying and assessing different types of supplier risk and understanding other factors such as the true value at risk in a given scenario, or the availability of alternative sources, is critical to operational resilience.
+Organizations are not evaluating supplier risk in a significant minority of relationships Identifying and assessing different types of supplier risk and understanding other factors such as the true value at risk in a given scenario, or the availability of alternative sources, is critical to operational resilience.
 Risk prioritization via segmenting suppliers by their value to the organization is a pragmatic approach.
-However, it is concerning that only just over half of suppliers (53%) are typically evaluated during the risk analysis process.
+However, it is concerning that only just over half of suppliers (57%) are typically evaluated during the risk analysis process.
 While a deeper level of analysis may be required for the most strategic and critical partners, it is necessary to assess a broader set of suppliers for financial, cyber and other risks, both for compliance and operational resilience reasons.
 Without this, firms leave themselves exposed.
 "Resilience can be improved by implementing tighter controls and more robust risk assessments.
 Do not take unnecessary risks when sourcing products.
-There will be a trade-off with cheaper products sourced in developing countries."

-- Procurement Executive, Central Government, Austria
+There will be a trade-off with cheaper products sourced in developing countries." - Procurement Executive, Central Government, Austria

-Primary risk factor for FSI remains cyber but other factors are heavily weighted
+57% of suppliers, on average, are evaluated as part of an organization's risk analysis

+Q: What percentage of your organization's suppliers are evaluated for risk as part of your organization's risk analysis?; n=1,500

-Most Important Risks When Evaluating Suppliers
+Geopolitical risk factors have more than doubled in importance since Russia invaded Ukraine Most Important Risks When Evaluating Suppliers

-Q: Which of the following factors are most important to your organization when evaluating strategic partners/suppliers?; n=300
+Q: Which of the following factors are most important to your organization when evaluating strategic partners/suppliers?
+(Combination of responses ranked first, second and third, not showing all answer options); Before n=1,500, After n=84

-While FSI respondents ranked Cyber risk as the most-important factor when evaluating suppliers, risk factors are not always easily bucketed and must be evaluated collectively.
-For example, while geopolitical risk was rated lowest, geopolitical issues such as military conflict could emerge as issues in the cyber domain.

-The war in Ukraine demonstrates how quickly conflict can disrupt fragile interconnected global supply chains, The ongoing US-China trade war and the threat of a Chinese invasion of Taiwan - the dominant player in semiconductor manufacturing - are other examples of major geopolitical issues that must be factored into supply chain risk management efforts.

-Organizations that fail to take sufficient account of geopolitical risks, as part of a comprehensive supplier risk assessment, could be left scrambling to respond to sudden supply shortages, increased cyber risk, and government restrictions.
+Geopolitical issues such as military conflict, social unrest, and terrorist attacks are often downplayed in supply chain risk analysis.
+Just prior to Russia's invasion of Ukraine, for example, our survey found that less than a quarter (24%) prioritized such considerations.
+Asked the same question a few weeks into the war, however, and that figure had more than doubled to over half of the sample (56%).
+The war in Ukraine demonstrates how quickly conflict can disrupt fragile global supply chains, especially those that are heavily dependent on another country.
+The ongoing US-China trade war and the threat of a Chinese invasion of Taiwan - the dominant player in semiconductor manufacturing - are other examples of major geopolitical issues that must be factored into supply chain risk management efforts.
+Organizations that fail to take sufficient account of geopolitical risks ahead of time are left scrambling to respond to sudden supply shortages, logistical problems, cost increases and government restrictions.

-Only 11% of organizations say they monitor supplier risks on a continuous basis

-The frequency with which organizations monitor risk across their supply chains is also critical.
-Only slightly less than 1 in 10 respondents said they "continuously" monitor supplier risks, with over three-quarters doing this on a weekly, monthly or quarterly basis.
+Only 11% of organizations say they monitor supplier risks on a continuous basis The frequency with which organizations monitor risk across their supply chains is also critical.
+Only slightly more than 1 in 10 respondents said they "continuously" monitor supplier risks, with three-quarters doing this on a weekly, monthly or quarterly basis.